azizbek-khabibov/computing/README.md

 .

-Intersection of languages gives a new language that contains all strings that are present both in A and B: C = A ∩ B.
+Intersection of two languages gives a new language that contains all strings that are present both in A and B: C = A ∩ B.

 Ex: A = {a, b}, B = {b, c}, C = {b}

+.

+Concatenation of two languages gives a new language that contains combination of all strings in A and B: C = A ○ B.

+Ex: A = {a, b}, B = {b, c}, C = {ab, ac, bb, bc}

+.

+A ○ B is different from B ○ A:

+A ○ B = {ab, ac, bb, bc}, B ○ A = {ba, bb, ca, cb}.

+P.S.
+It is not about the order strings appear in the set, but the order they are combined, i.e. `ac` is different from `ca`.